One of Us Is Lying

 Since she was a little girl, Cadence has been spending summers with her Sinclaire cousins and family friend on a private island.
 In the infamous, wealthy Sinclaire family, emotions must be kept in check.
 Addictions and criminal behavior are not allowed.
 But the summer after Cadence’s grandmother passes away, her perfect family falls into turmoil, and Cadence leaves the island with a mysterious head injury she can’t remember receiving.

 When Cadence begs to return to the island to be with her family again, her mother relents.
-Still no one will discuss Cadence’s injury with her, and she is forced to uncover … Continue reading
+Still no one will discuss Cadence’s injury with her, and she is forced … Continue reading

 Don’t Even Think About It